ratatui/ratatui/CONTRIBUTING.md

 ### Run CI tests before pushing a PR

-Running `cargo make ci` before pushing will perform the same checks that we do in the CI process.
+Running `cargo xtask ci` before pushing will perform the same checks that we do in the CI process.
 It's not mandatory to do this before pushing, however it may save you time to do so instead of waiting for GitHub to run the checks.